 From time to time, our company may become involved in litigation or legal proceedings.
-While the outcome of any such proceedings cannot be predicted with certainty, as of June 30, 2022, we are not involved in any material litigation or legal proceedings that we would expect to have a material adverse impact on our financial position, results of operations, or cash flow, other than as described below.
+While the outcome of any such proceedings cannot be predicted with certainty, as of March 31, 2023, we are not involved in any material litigation or legal proceedings that we would expect to have a material adverse impact on our financial position, results of operations, or cash flows.